-Approximately 21 percent of all children provided preventive health services are in need of further evaluation and treatment of a condition or problem that--when detected early--is less costly than if allowed to worsen.
+Approximately 21 percent of all children provided preventive health services are in need of further evaluation and treatment of a condition or problem that when detected early is less costly than if allowed to worsen over time.

 It has been estimated that every dollar spent on early intervention for children results in a cost avoidance of $7.
 The future of Kentucky depends upon the healthy development of its youngest citizens.

 Early Childhood Healthy Living Curricula